airpair/the-essence-of-spring-data-neo4j-4/post.md

 @Relationship(type = "PAIRS_WITH", direction = "UNDIRECTED")
 private Set<Pairing> pairings = new HashSet<>();
 ```
-Neo4j is a labelled property graph, so both nodes and relationships can have properties.
-We want to store the affinity between two ingredients as a property on the `PAIRS_WITH` relationship.
+Remember we want to store the affinity between two ingredients as a property on the `PAIRS_WITH` relationship.
 We also do not care about the direction of the `PAIRS_WITH` relationship between two ingredient nodes, so the direction specified is `UNDIRECTED`, which means it can be traversed from either direction.

-This relationship is now modelled in our domain as a Relationship Entity, [Pairing](https://github.com/luanne/flavorwocky/blob/sdn/src/main/java/com/flavorwocky/domain/Pairing.java).
+Since we have the affinity property qualifying this relationship between two ingredients, it has to be modelled in our domain as a Relationship Entity, [Pairing](https://github.com/luanne/flavorwocky/blob/sdn/src/main/java/com/flavorwocky/domain/Pairing.java).

 ```java